Background pattern

 1. What is Tramadol/Paracetamol Krka and what is it used for

-Tramadol/Paracetamol Krka is a combination of two analgesics, tramadol and paracetamol, which act together to relieve your pain.
+Tramadol/Paracetamol Krka is a combination of two analgesics, tramadol and paracetamol, which work together to relieve your pain.

-Tramadol/Paracetamol Krka is indicated for the symptomatic treatment of moderate to severe pain whenever your doctor believes that the combination of tramadol and paracetamol is necessary.
+Tramadol/Paracetamol Krka is indicated for the symptomatic treatment of moderate to severe pain, provided that your doctor considers the combination of tramadol and paracetamol necessary.

-Tramadol/Paracetamol Krka should be taken by adults and adolescents over 12 years old.
+Tramadol/Paracetamol Krka should be taken by adults and adolescents over 12 years of age.

 2. What you need to know before starting to use Tramadol/Paracetamol Krka